DiscreteTom/ses-event-recorder/README.md

 - DynamoDB is used to query your SES events.
   - The destinations/recipients of the email is the partition key of DynamoDB, and the timestamp of the email is the sort key.
     - If a email contains multiple destinations, multiple item will be created in DynamoDB.
-    - By this design, you can query your email event by recipient email address and a time range.
+    - By this design, you can query your email events by recipient email address and a time range.
   - DynamoDB TTL attribute is set to control the size of the table.
 TTL is 7 days by default, you can customize it by using CDK/CloudFormation parameters.

 ## Prerequisites